 "From a biological perspective, women bear the larger minimum parental investment—nine months of gestation as well as the metabolic costs of lactation—and therefore are more 'selective' in their mate choice."

-This selection process tends to be more well-thought out for a woman because she is either consciously or subconsciously planning for a long-term commitment.
+This selection process tends to be more well-thought out for a woman—she may be either consciously or subconsciously planning for a long-term commitment.
 That's why it feels a lot like the end of the world when the mate you finally "select" decides he doesn't actually want you after all.

 But let's not forget that men, too, feel bummed after a split; they just express it differently.
 Morris writes: